 1) Sunny vs. Overcast Light

 A lot of people think that a bright sunny day is better than a cloudy day for photography.
 This isn’t necessarily true.
-Unless you know how to work with this type of contrast in light, direct sun can cause harsh shadows and bright spots causing you to lose details that you might want to highlight.
+Direct sun can cause harsh shadows and bright spots causing you to lose details that you might want to highlight.
 Overcast skies are my favorite when I’m shooting food outside because the light is soft and balanced.
 The clouds basically act as a natural diffuser and the results can be gorgeous.

 2) Control the Light

-Mother Nature has a mind of her own, and you can’t wait around for the perfect light.
+Mother Nature has a mind of her own, and natural light is constantly changing.
 It’s up to you to control the light and make it work for you.
 Whether it’s a sunny day or an overcast day, I highly recommend investing in diffusors (softens the light) and reflectors (bounces light back) so you can control how much of the light hits your subject and where it hits your subject.
 If you have an umbrella on your deck, you can start with that.
 Take a couple pictures in the sunlight and then set up underneath the umbrella to see how it affects the results.

-More light = wider aperture, higher ISO and slower shutter speed.
+If you need more light – experiment with a wider aperture, higher ISO and slower shutter speed.

-Less light = smaller aperture, lower ISO and faster shutter speed.
+If you need less light – experiment with a smaller aperture, lower ISO and faster shutter speed.

 - 4-5 heirloom tomatoes, thinly sliced